-If you ask any internal communications manager about the largest barriers to internal communications, you’re likely to hear things like siloed communications, the rise of the remote worker, or email overload.
+If you ask any internal communications manager about the largest barriers to employee communication, you’re likely to hear things like siloed communications, the rise of the remote worker, or email overload.

 But there is one even larger threat that is often overlooked: apathy.